CH1NRU5T/face_rekog/README.md

 - [ ] testing
 - [ ] user should automatically be logged in after registering with a new id
 - [ ] Google sign-in
+- [ ] Fix the login issue
+- [ ] Change textbutton on register screen

 ### Features

 - [x] Add faces to database